Xbox says Apple's new EU App Store rules are 'a step in the wrong direction'

 — BondSarahBond (@BondSarah_Bond) January 29, 2024

 It’s not just the president of Xbox speaking out.
 Spotify also issued a press release on Apple’s proposed policies in the EU, saying bluntly, “This is extortion, plain and simple.”
-Spotify thinks Apple’s proposed policies reject the EU’s Digital Market Act goals.
+Spotify thinks Apple’s proposed policies reject the EU’s DMA goals.

 “This combination of fees means that, in most instances, if your app is popular, you would pay the same or even more to Apple than under the prior rules,” Spotify stated in its press release, “Apple is making the DMA hurt even more for developers, throwing them an unworkable alternative that will stifle their businesses immediately.”